Behavior Prior Representation learning for Offline Reinforcement Learning: All Experimental Results

 \subsection{Effectiveness of BPR in D4RL benchmark}

 \paragraph{Experimental Setup} We analyze our proposed method BPR on the D4RL benchmark~\citep{DBLP:journals/corr/abs-2004-07219} of OpenAI gym MuJoCo tasks~\citep{DBLP:conf/iros/TodorovET12} which includes a variety of dataset domains that have been commonly used in the Offline RL community.
 We evaluate our method by integrating it into three Offline RL methods, including: i)TD3+BC agent~\citep{DBLP:conf/nips/FujimotoG21}, which is one of the existing state-of-the-art Offline RL approaches combining Behavior Cloning with TD3 together and has a good balancing on the simplicity and efficiency; ii) CQL agent~\citep{DBLP:conf/nips/KumarZTL20}, which learns a conservative Q-function such that the expected value of a policy under this Q-function lower-bounds its true value; iii) EDAC agent~\citep{DBLP:conf/nips/AnMKS21}, which is an uncertainty-based ensemble-diversified Offline RL algorithm.
 We consider three simulated tasks from the Mujoco control domain with D4RL benchmark ( halfcheetah, hopper, and walker2d) and consider the expert and medium-expert datasets.
-For our experiments, the baseline methods take the raw state as the input of both value network and policy network, while we also pre-training the representations with $100k$ timesteps and then freezing the encoder and taking it as the input during the Offline RL optimization; and follow the standard evaluation procedure as in D4RL benchmark.
+For our experiments, the baseline methods take the raw state as the input of both the value network and policy network, while we also pre-train the representations with $100k$ timesteps and then freeze the encoder and take it as the input during the Offline RL optimization; and follow the standard evaluation procedure as in D4RL benchmark.
+We provide the pseudocode of the pretraining process in Algorithm~\ref{alg:code_pretrain}, and the training curve that without the accounts for the pre-training steps (100K timesteps) in BPR (Figure~\ref{fig:app:d4rl-curve-pretrain}).